 Note the cream colour of the anthers that protrude on white filaments far beyond the corolla.
 Young flowers of N. capensis are tubular, mature ones tend to a bell-shape.

-The flowers of this species are pollinated by bees and bumblebees (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997).
+The flowers of this species are pollinated by bees, bumblebees and sunbirds (Vlok and Schutte-Vlok, 2015; Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997).